stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 ## Automation scripts available
 The following scripts are provided for convenience:
-* *docker-build.sh* - it can be launched to build the Docker image; the script removes the Docker image and re-builds it.
+* *docker-build.sh* - it can be launched to build the Docker image; the script removes the Docker image from the local registry and re-builds it.
 * *docker-run.sh* endpoint - it can be launched to run Docker container locally; the script removes running container and runs a fresh container instance.
 * *docker-push.sh* - it can be launched to push the Docker image to Docker Hub.
 You will need to modify *$DOCKER_IMAGE* parameter in *setenv.sh* appropriately to push to the correct Docker Hub repository.